RichMorin/rubinius-x.github.io/index.markdown

 There is no need for this confusion.
 If we focus on behavior, then we merely need a way to ask an object to provide something that behaves in a defined manner.
-It need not return a different object, but if it doesn't, then after requesting it behave a certain way, it should do so or return `undefined`.
+It need not return a different object, but if it doesn't, then after requesting it to behave a certain way, it should do so or return `undefined`.

 One of the most common places to describe behavior expectations is at method boundaries.
 In Rubinius X, a method definition like the following clearly